Print Edition - 2014-05-05 | Nation

 Bid to bring special-need kids to school

-May 4, 2014-The Department of Education, in association with National Campaign for Education Nepal (NCEN), has started a week-long programme with an aim to increase enrolment of children with disabilities in schools.
+The Department of Education, in association with National Campaign for Education Nepal (NCEN), has started a week-long programme with an aim to increase enrolment of children with disabilities in schools.

 Awareness campaigns will be conducted during the ‘Global Action Week for Education’ that will conclude on May 10, with a strategy to increase the number of children with disability in schools.